 Insects can be roasted, fried, sauteed, baked, ground, glazed, battered, and breaded, just to name a few.
 There are more ways to cook and serve insects than not!

 But first, a very serious word of Warning:

 If you are allergic to shrimp, or any type of shellfish, you will also be allergic to almost all hard-shelled and segmented insects.
 Why?
-Both insects and shellfish are classified as ‘arthropods’ – having an exoskeleton and segmented bodies.
-Any insect that has an outer shell is a part of this classification and should be treated as a potential allergen and you should NOT eat it.
+Both insects and shellfish are classified as ‘arthropods’ because they have an exoskeleton and segmented bodies.
+Any insect that has an outer shell is a part of this classification and should be treated as a potential allergen that you should NOT eat.

 As much as I’d love the company in Hell, you dying of anaphylactic shock before your time as a result of any of my recipes is just going to mean three things:

 - The Incoming Soul Processing team will have to do an Unexpected Arrival paperwork package on you, which I know they really really hate.